quicwg/qlog/draft-marx-qlog-h3-events.md

 # Overview

-This document describes the values of the qlog "name" ("category" + "event") and "data" fields and their semantics for the QUIC and HTTP/3 protocols.
+This document describes the values of the qlog "name" ("category" + "event") and "data" fields and their semantics for the HTTP/3 and QPACK protocols.

 This document assumes the usage of the encompassing main qlog schema defined in [QLOG-MAIN].
-Each subsection below defines a separate category (for example connectivity, transport, http) and each subsubsection is an event type (for example `packet_received`).
+Each subsection below defines a separate category (for example http, qpack) and each subsubsection is an event type (for example `frame_created`).

 For each event type, its importance and data definition is laid out, often accompanied by possible values for the optional "trigger" field.
 For the